Search this Site:

 Coursework – 30% – Cross-Media Production

-The coursework unit consists of an individually produced cross-media production, across two forms (print & audiovisual) in response to a choice of briefs set by the exam board.
+The coursework unit consists of an individually produced cross-media production, across two forms (print & audio visual) in response to a choice of briefs set by the exam board.
 Students must apply their knowledge and understanding of the theoretical framework and digital convergence.

 Key skills developed